moledward/Website/README.md

-# Not an analytics site
+# Not an analytical site
 My first Github website